dhhjx880713/mosi_utils_anim/python_src/README.txt

  - BestFitPipeline.zip contains the binary files of imk and DFKI LT necessary for CNL processing.
 Extract the contents to any location.
  - Animation Server.7z contains the animation server.
 Extract the contents to any location.

-2. Modify the configuration files.
+2. Modify the configuration files in the config directory.
+2.1.
+Set input and output of the algorithm in the "service.config" file
-For the morphable graphs algorithm modify "config/service.config" In the field "model_data" specify the location of the motion model file without file ending In the field "transition_data" point to an empty directory.
+model_data: specify the location of the motion model file without file ending
+transition_data: point to an empty directory.
 (Transition models are not necessary to run the algorithm and are currently experimental.)
-In the field "input_dir" specify an input directory.
+input_dir: specify an input directory.
-In the field "output_dir" specify an output directory.
+output_dir: specify an output directory.
-In the field "algorithm_settings" specify the algorithm.config file to use by the prefix, e.g. "standard" for "standard_algorithm.config".
+algorithm_settings: specify the algorithm.config file to use by the prefix, e.g. "standard" for "standard_algorithm.config".
+collision_avoidance_service_url: Optionally - specify the URL to the Collision Avoidance REST service.
+create_ca_vis_data: Optionally - add data for the visualization of CA constraints from the CA REST service to the BVH annotation.

+2.2.
+Set the algorithm parameters in the algorithm configuration file seletected in service.config.

+2.2.1. general settings
+use_constraints - If set to false, a random motion for the given elementary actions is generated debug_max_step - if the value is larger than 0, the algorithm stops after this fixed number of motion primitives. local_optimization_mode -  Used to activate/deactivate local optimization for a single motion primitive and select the constraint set.
+                           Possible values are as follows
+                           "none": only use random sampling or the cluster search "keyframes": only optimize the keyframe constraints and ignore trajectory constraints "all": optimize trajectory and keyframe constraints
+                           "two_hands": only activated for two hand pick and place constraints global_spatial_optimization_mode - Optimize spatial constraints over graph walk Possible values are as follows
+                                   "none": deactivated
+                                   "two_hands": only activated for two hand pick and place constraints "all": activated for all keyframe constraints
+                                   "trajectory_end": optimize trajectory following motions in order to better reach the last control point of each trajectory use_global_time_optimization - Optimize time constraints over graph walk, if they are found constrained_sampling_mode - Used to select the method of the initial guess generation from the statistical model.
+Possible values are as follows
+                            "random_discrete": Draws random samples and converts them into discrete frame representations.
+                            "random_spline": Draws random samples and converts them into functional representations.
+                            "cluster_search": If active, a space partitioning data structure is used for a directed search instead of random sampling. n_cluster_search_candidates - If cluster search is active, sets the number of candidates that are kept at every level of the space partitioning structure in order to avoid local minima collision_avoidance_constraints_mode - Possible values are: "none" and "create_constraint_set".
+If "create_constraint_set" is set, then annotated collision avoidance constraints are included with the other constraints, otherwise they are ignored optimize_collision_avoidance_constraints_extra - If active, annotated trajectories from collision avoidance are optimized separately from the other constraints.
+This is independent of the collision_avoidance_constraints_mode. use_transition_model - If active, the algorithm will try to load a Gaussian Process regression model to predict parameters at transitions between motion primitives use_constrained_gmm -  If active and cluster search is deactivated a constrained GMM is created on run time for each motion primitive and used for sampling.
+                       If transition models are used they are multiplied with predicted distributions from the Gaussian Process regression models. collision_avoidance_constraints_mode - Use to select the way collision avoidance should be integrated:
+					"ik": Annotated trajectories in the input data are handled separately from the other constraints using Inverse Kinematics applied on the discretized frames.
+					"direct_connection": If a collision_avoidance_service_url is specified in the service.config each motion primitive is tested for collisions by this service inside of the loop.
+If collisions are found constraints are generated by the service and added to the regular constraints.

+2.2.2. smoothing_settings
+spatial_smoothing - Applies smoothing at transitions of motion primitives time_smoothing - Applies smoothing on time functions of individual motion primitives

+2.2.3. trajectory_following_settings
+spline_type - Defines how trajectory constraints are evaluated.
+Possible values are:
+                0 for Catmull-Rom
+                1 for unfitted BSpline which does not go through every control point 2 for fitted BSpline which goes through every control point control_point_filter_threshold - used as parameter for a filter that ignores control points that are too close to each other, a value <= 0 deactivates the control point filter.

+2.2.4. local/global/time_optimization_settings
+method -  supported methods are "leastsq", "BFGS" and "Nelder-Mead" max_steps - Only for global and time optimization.
+Sets the number of steps in the graph walk that are optimized when looking back from the current step.

+2.2.5. inverse_kinematics_settings
+solving_method -  Supported values are "unconstrained" for unconstrained optimization using the selected optimization method or "ccd" (cyclic coordinate descent) for optimization with bounds on joints. optimization_method - Optimization algorithm used by the solving method.
+Currently only "L-BFGS-B" is supported. interpolation_window - Frame range in which frames are interpolated around a keyframe constraint. transition_window - Frame range in which frames a interpolated before and after a lookat constraint. optimize_orientation - Includes orientation constraints for hands in the IK optimization

-Optionally: Please see the readme file of the BestFitPipeline for details on its configuration file.
+2.3.
+Optionally see the readme file of the BestFitPipeline for details on its configuration file.
 Make sure input directory and output directory match.

 3. Run the algorithm